aquaULB/solving_pde_mooc/notebooks/04_PartialDifferentialEquations/04_01_Advection.md

 +++

-In this section we show how to simulate the first order wave equation in a periodic domain.
+In this section we show how to simulate the first-order wave equation in a periodic domain.
 If the propagation direction is denoted $x$ and $L$ is the domain length:

 \begin{equation}
     u(x+L) = u(x),\; u'(x+L) = u'(x), \; u''(x+L) = u''(x), \; \hbox{etc.}